carloslodelar/cardano-course/handbook/module-7-cardano-governance/polls.md

 {% endcode %}

 {% hint style="info" %}
-When building the transaction we can use `--required-signer-hash` or&#x20;
+When building the transaction, you can use `--required-signer-hash` or&#x20;

 `--required-signer`&#x20;

-In our example we used `--required-signer-hash` because on a real world scenario, the delegate signing keys are on cold storage and build command requires access to a live node. \
+The example used `--required-signer-hash` because in a real-world scenario, the delegate signing keys are on cold storage and the build command requires access to a live node.

-\
-To get the hash of a delegate key we run:
+To get the hash of a delegate key, run:

 ```
 cardano-cli genesis key-hash --verification-key-file delegate-keys/delegate1.vkey